|

 are a match for the position based on the job description.
 Here's what you need to do to keep your resume ‘in

-play' for this type of screening: - Be aware that this technology could be in play with
+- Be aware that this technology could be in play with

 any size organization.
 Don't assume that a small company won't use this program to maximize their hiring process time.